tberte/hugo-blog-theme/content/post/wavemaker-writer/index.md

 ---
 # TLDR

-Gingko writing app is an app for note-taking, outlining and writing.
-I don't use it personally but would strongly recommend to anyone who enjoy outlining.
+Wavemaker app is a great app for writing large projects with a lot of functionality.
+I don't use it personally but would strongly recommend to anyone who has a large complex projects and likes structuring content.

 # What does it do